matthew-harting189/Modal/README.md

 # Modal

-Made along with Jonas: The Complete JavaScript Course
+Made along with Jonas: The Complete JavaScript Course.

+Clean folder has project with no notes.